 (long-term) of 1.50% p.a. over the inflation assumption as described above.
 This includes allowance for promotional increases.
-Pension Increases and Deferred Revaluation pension increases cann the 2022 valuation, an a for the known inflation f 2022, and where mater with the CPI inflation assumption above (noting that not be negative as pensions cannot be reduced).
-At adjustment has been made to the liabilities to allow or the period 30 September 2021 to 31 March ial, allowance will continue to be made for inflation sessing funding positions between valuations.
-Indexation of CARE benefits v ith the CPI inflation assumption above.
-For e employment, indexation of CARE benefits can be duction in benefits).
+Pension Increases and Deferred Revaluation Assumed to be in line with the CPI inflation assumption above (noting that pension increases cannot be negative as pensions cannot be reduced).
+At the 2022 valuation, an adjustment has been made to the liabilities to allow for the known inflation for the period 30 September 2021 to 31 March 2022, and where material, allowance will continue to be made for inflation as it emerges when assessing funding positions between valuations.
+Indexation of CARE benefits Assumed to be in line with the CPI inflation assumption above.
+For members in pensionable employment, indexation of CARE benefits can be less than zero (i.e. a reduction in benefits).